-Among the various types of vehicles, the rise of self-driving technology it will presumably be pulled by trucks, from which there expect stable yield.
+Among the various types of vehicles, the rise of self-driving technologies it will presumably be pulled by trucks, from which there expect stable yield.
 Driverless trucks they can operate for a greater number of hours, because they eliminate the need for frequent rest breaks and restrictions on working hours that apply to human drivers.

 The growing e-commerce sector will also always rely more to such trucks to complete the last link in the supply chain: self-driving trucks could indeed facilitate more frequent deliveries at all hours of the day, increasing so productivity.
 This could have a significant impact even on infrastructure traditional roads.
 Larry Burns, former Vice President General Motors Research and Development speculates: “Today we have to design highways, expressways and bridges capable of withstand loads of over 36 t.

 With self-driving trucks, it may not be necessary take into account a similar weight.
 The maximum load it could be halved, or perhaps even divided into parts smaller, because same-day deliveries and e-commerce they will involve smaller and more frequent shipments.

 “The trucks self-driving have the potential to contribute to an extent significant to improve the efficiency of the supply chain also in long-distance freight transport.